-SSH agent holds OpenSSH keys used for public key authentication1, and hands the right one over to the server during connection.
+SSH agent holds OpenSSH keys used for public key authentication (public key authentication method is vastly superior to plain-text password authentication and should be preferred whenever possible), and hands the right one over to the server during connection.
 OpenSSH keys in itself is a rather broad term.
 For sake of this article, the term OpenSSH key here refers to the context of public key authentication.
 Public key authentication actually requires a key pair - obviously the public key and it's matched counterpart, a private key.

 The default SSH agent shipped with OpenSSH is

 ssh-agent.
 It has a rather

 basic feature set, as it expected.
 There are software packages available

 that can acts as an SSH agent and they feature sets differ.
 There can be

 only one active SSH agent running on the system at a given time.